Theo Stockman: Career

 Stockman was an original cast member in the Tony Award-winning 2009 Broadway revival of Hair, performing as a Member of the Tribe and as the characters Hubert, the Nazi Principal, and John Wilkes Booth.
 He performed in the 40th anniversary concert production at the Delacorte Theater, followed by the revival at the Delacorte Theater in Central Park.
 He then transferred with the show to Broadway.

 Stockman then starred as The Representative of Jingletown in American Idiot on Broadway, after appearing in workshops and the original Berkeley run.
 American Idiot premiered at the Berkeley Repertory Theatre on September 4, 2009, and transferred to the St. James Theatre on Broadway, where it opened on April 20, 2010.
 Stockman left the show on January 30, 2011.

 In 2012, Stockman starred as Danny Mueller in the Off-Broadway play An Early History of Fire by David Rabe, produced by The New Group.

 In June 2013, he joined the cast of Peter Askin's film adaptation of Stephen King's novella A Good Marriage, portraying Donnie Anderson.

-Stockman returned to Broadway in 2016, playing the role of Timothy Price in the musical "American Psycho,” written by Duncan Sheik and Roberto Aguirre-Sacasa.
+Stockman returned to Broadway in 2016, playing the role of Timothy Price in the musical American Psycho, written by Duncan Sheik and Roberto Aguirre-Sacasa.

-Stockman starred as Steve Rubell in “This Ain’t No Disco” at the Atlantic Theater Company, written by Stephen Trask (Hedwig and the Angry Inch) and Peter Yanowitz (The Wallflowers).
+Stockman starred as Steve Rubell in This Ain't No Disco at the Atlantic Theater Company, written by Stephen Trask (Hedwig and the Angry Inch) and Peter Yanowitz (The Wallflowers).
 The world premiere musical ran Off-Broadway, summer 2018.
 He recently starred as the villainous Ashby Givens in the world premiere 2022 musical Black No More at The New Group, written by Black Thought and John Ridley.

-Stockman plays Pete's boyfriend Josh in both seasons of the Netflix original series “Bonding”, written & directed by Rightor Doyle.
+Stockman plays Pete's boyfriend Josh in both seasons of the Netflix original series Bonding, written and directed by Rightor Doyle.

-Most recently, he can be seen as the recurring character of Jacob on Apple TV+’s “WeCrashed,” opposite Jared Leto and Anne Hathaway.
-Theo also plays Ezra Fisher in “Alaska Daily” on ABC, starring Hilary Swank.”
+Most recently, he can be seen as the recurring character of Jacob on Apple TV+'s WeCrashed, opposite Jared Leto and Anne Hathaway.
+Stockman also plays suspect Ezra Fisher on Alaska Daily on ABC, starring Hilary Swank.

+On stage, Stockman most recently played Caliban in the Public Works Public Theater production of William Shakespeare's The Tempest at the Delacorte Theatre, opposite Renée Elise Goldsberry.

+On television, Stockman most recently guest starred on Only Murders In The Building, opposite Meryl Streep & Martin Short.